phantomVK/phantomvk.github.io/_drafts/2018-07-05-HashTable.markdown

     /**
      * Returns an enumeration of the keys in this hashtable.
+     * Use the Enumeration methods on the returned object to fetch the keys
+     * sequentially.
+If the hashtable is structurally modified while enumerating
+     * over the keys then the results of enumerating are undefined.
      *
      * @return  an enumeration of the keys in this hashtable.
      * @see     Enumeration